 We have another term for blind pimples in the aesthetician field and we call these “papules”, which technically describes a cyst that is not so severely inflamed to the point where it becomes purple, swollen, and very obvious to the eye.

-Anyhow, again, in order to work, hydrocolloid patches require an open, oozing pimple, such as the pesky little pustules that have a white tip ready to pop at any moment.
+To work, hydrocolloid patches require an open, oozing pimple, such as the pesky little pustules that have a white tip ready to pop at any moment.

 Papules form due to the same reason every type of acne forms – when a pore becomes clogged with dead skin cells, excess oil, and white blood cells, which then creates that tight and airless environment for bacteria to thrive.